Byron, London, Ontario: Byron Telephone Company

 Byron was served until August 1960 by the Byron Telephone Company, when it was sold to Bell Canada.
 A manual telephone exchange continued to operate until September 15, 1963, and in 1962 or 1963, the short code 471 was introduced to London exchange customers for the convenience of immediately reaching the Byron operator to complete a call.
 Upon dial introduction, 471 became the exchange prefix.

 However, some two or three years before 1960, the Byron Telephone Company converted its Lambeth-area customers to a dial exchange, the OLiver 2 exchange.

 Location

 The current boundaries of Byron are generally regarded to be the land south of the Thames River and west of Colonel Talbot Road.
 Recent housing developments have expanded Byron southward to Southdale Road and westward to Wickerson Road.
 Outside of the urban area, Byron is surrounded by farmland and forested areas.
 On the eastern border of Byron is the Byron Gravel Pit, the sixteenth-largest gravel pit in Canada.
 Historically, Byron also consisted of some land north of the Thames River in the area known today as Oakridge Park, including the Byron Bog (now Sifton Bog).

-Controversy

-In 2000, Tim Hortons, which had 44 locations throughout London, sought to open its first full-service location in Byron.
-At the time, Tim Horton's presence in Byron was limited to a kiosk inside the A&P grocery store with no seating, limited hours, and a limited menu.

-Tim Hortons was met by bitter opposition from a small group of members of the community, which had also stopped an entry by Tim Hortons into Byron in 1998.
-Some members of the group claimed building a Tim Hortons would ruin the "small-town atmosphere," generating too much traffic and noise.

-London City Council sided with local residents and refused to rezone a parcel of land along Commissioners Road to permit Tim Hortons to build a store there.
-TDL Group Ltd. appealed the decision to the Ontario Municipal Board (OMB), which sided with TDL and ordered the city to permit the required rezoning.
-Tim Hortons opened its Byron location in December 2001.